D3vil-coder/THP-Recruitment/README.md

 Welcome to this Repo ,

 I am Ansh Savla - A Robotics Enthusiast ,
-Here I am posting all my coding files for the recruitment assignment.
+Here I am posting all my coding-related files for the recruitment assignments.

+My preference for subsystem is:

+1. Electronics
+2. AI/ML

-Hopefully I get into THP :)
+Hopefully I become a part of THP Team:)